PuchatekwSzortach/CarND-Advanced-Lane-Lines/writeup.md

 ![test_image_warped_with_shadows_cropped_dilated_mask]

 It should be noted that the cropping stage is the most restrictive assumption in the whole processing pipeline.
-Applied cropping mask works very well at removing unwanted pixels in `project_video.mp4`, but has a potential to mask out important image features on roads that have much sharper turns than in above footage, thus degrading overall performance.
+Applied cropping mask works very well at removing unwanted pixels in `project_video.mp4`, but has a potential to mask out lane lines on roadswith sharper turns than in above footage, thus degrading overall performance.

 ####6.
 Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

 Class `car.processing.LaneLineFinder`, found on line 291, is responsible for finding lane lines.
 It exposes two methods, `get_lane_equation_without_prior_knowledge()` and `get_lane_equation_using_prior_knowledge(recent_lane_equations)`.

-When searching for lane line from a scratch, `LaneFinder` first computes a histogram of number of non-zero pixels in each column and identifies column with largest response as likely to containing lane.
-A similar search over a small band of x-values within that column reveals our starting point.
+When searching for lane line from a scratch, `LaneFinder` first computes a histogram of number of non-zero pixels in each column and identifies column with largest response as likely to contain lane line.
+A similar search over a small band of x-values within that column reveals a starting point for extensive lane line search.
 This computation is performed in `car.processing.LaneLineFinder.get_lane_starting_coordinates()` on line 304.

 Once starting point is identified, search is done in two directions - up and down.
 In each case a correlation with a small kernel made of 1s is made to identify coordinate with largerst response - deemed to be the most likely lane center candidate.
-At each step once candidate coordinate is identified, algorithm moves (up or down depending on direction) and performs another search within a band centered on y-coordinate last identified lane candidate, since lanes shoud be continuous.
+At each step once candidate coordinate is identified, algorithm moves (up or down depending on direction) and performs another search within a band centered on y-coordinate of last identified lane candidate, since lines shoud be continuous.

-Lane center candidate is identified only if kernel response was high enough - this prevents adding candidate points in "blank" areas between dashed line segments.
+Line center candidate is identified only if kernel response was high enough - this prevents adding candidate points in "blank" areas between dashed line segments.

-While search area is kept relatively narrow (about tripple of expected lane line width), if a very low response was obtained at a given search step, search area width is doubled until a high response is obtained again.
-This helps to tackle larger lane curvature.
+While search area is kept relatively narrow (about double to triple of expected lane line width), if a very low response was obtained at a given search step, search area width is doubled until a high response is obtained again.
+This helps to tackle lines with large curvature.

-Above algorithm is implemented in `car.processing.LaneLineFinder.scan_image_for_line_candidates_without_prior_knowledge()` on line 325. `scan_image_for_line_candidates_using_prior_knowledge()` is very similar, except it uses last known lane equation to constrain search band to areas around it.
+Above algorithm is implemented in `car.processing.LaneLineFinder.scan_image_for_line_candidates_without_prior_knowledge()` on line 325. `scan_image_for_line_candidates_using_prior_knowledge()` is very similar, except it uses last known lane equation to constrain search band.

 Image below presents search result for two lanes lines.
 Green circles represent identified starting points.
 With right line it can be seen that search area is widened where no good response to lane kernel was found and that found line spans only areas with high response.
-Please note that while in my code I perform search for left and right lane separately, image below shows both search results in a single image for easier presentation.
+Please note that while in my code I perform search for left and right lane separately, image below shows both search results concatenated in a single image.

 ![lane_search]

-Once line center points are identified, a simple call to `np.polyfit` identifies lane lines equations. `get_lane_equation_using_prior_knowledge(recent_lane_equations)` returns an average of a lane equations found for a few last frames, which yields more stable results.
+Once line center points are identified, a simple call to `np.polyfit()` identifies lane lines equations. `get_lane_equation_using_prior_knowledge(recent_lane_equations)` returns an average of a line equations found for a few last frames, which yields more stable results than estimates based on a single frame only.

 ####7.
 Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.